sufiyansakkeer/Chess/README.md

 ### Game Logic

-The core game logic is implemented in the `GameStateImpl` class.
+The core game logic is implemented in the `GameStateManager` class.
 It manages the following:

 - **Board Representation:** The chessboard is represented as a 2D list of `PieceEntity?`.
 - **Piece Movement:** The `movePiece` method handles piece movements, including validation, special moves, and pawn promotion.
 - **Turn Management:** The `currentTurn` property tracks the current player's turn.
 - **Game Over Conditions:** The `isGameOver` property indicates whether the game is over, and the `winner` property indicates the winner (if any).
 - **Valid Move Calculation:** The `getValidMovesForPiece` method calculates the valid moves for a given piece, taking into account the piece's type, position, and the current board state.
 It also checks for checks, checkmates, and stalemates.
+- **Castling Logic:** Ensures proper handling of castling moves, including rook and king movement validation.

 ### Interactions

 The `GamePage` interacts with the `GamePresenter` to handle user input, such as piece selections and move attempts.
-The `GamePresenter` then interacts with the `GameStateImpl` to update the game state.
-The `GameStateImpl` notifies the `GamePresenter` of any changes, which in turn updates the UI.
+The `GamePresenter` then interacts with the `GameStateManager` to update the game state.
+The `GameStateManager` notifies the `GamePresenter` of any changes, which in turn updates the UI.

 This architecture ensures a clear separation of concerns, making the codebase easier to understand, maintain, and test.